Get To Know Gainesville Florida Immigration Lawyer Richard Ruth

 Richard’s frequent presence in Europe, and his own personal experience applying for Norwegian family residency, has enabled him to fully understand first hand the frustration and confusion that international clients feel about United States immigration law.
 Richard also appreciates how individuals and employers outside the United States often are challenged in obtaining accurate and timely information about US laws and processes.
 Thus, he strives to truly make international clients feel at ease about US immigration matters, and to fully inform his clients about the processes and procedures that may work best for them.

-In addition to his law practice, Richard also owns several small businesses.
+In addition to his law practice, Richard also owns technology related businesses and is very active in the Gainesville Florida tech and start up community.
 This real-world entrepreneurial and business experience enables Richard to understand not only the immigration needs of employers and “start ups”, but also the practical business realities facing such organizations.
-Richard’s business experience, combined with his knowledge of immigration law, allows Richard to offer his business immigration clients truly comprehensive advice.
+Richard’s business experience, combined with his knowledge of immigration law, allows Richard to offer his business immigration clients truly comprehensive advice and services when it comes to employment-based immigration options and investor and treaty trader visa options where business plans are a key component of the process.

 Richard is a frequent lecturer on the inter-related fields of employment law, immigration law, and business law issues at regional and national seminars, and has published several noteworthy articles in reputable law reviews and legal journals.
-He also serves as an adjunct professor at the University of North Florida in Jacksonville, Florida, where he has taught graduate level courses in employment law and labor relations law, as well as an undergraduate course in Business Law.
-Richard also is widely available for press inquiries on important trending issues in immigration law, and his viewpoints and input have been used by several major media outlets in North and Central Florida.
+He also served for 17 years as an adjunct professor at the University of North Florida in Jacksonville, Florida, where he has taught MBA courses in employment law and labor relations law, as well as an undergraduate course in Business Law.
+Richard also is widely available for press inquiries on important trending issues in immigration law, and his viewpoints and input have been used by several major media outlets in North and Central Florida including the Gainesville Sun and Florida Alligator.
+He has also made appearances on local news stations in Gainesville and Jacksonville Florida related to contemporary immigration issues.